-A virtual exchange project between the University of Florida College of Journalism and Communications and the University of Brighton is a finalist for Innovation of the Year in the 2020 National Council for the Training of Journalists (NCTJ) Awards for Excellence competition.
+A virtual exchange project between the University of Florida College of Journalism and Communications and the University of Brighton was “Highly Commended” for Innovation of the Year in the 2020 National Council for the Training of Journalists (NCTJ) Awards for Excellence competition.

 Led by Eric Esterline, Sports Journalism and Communication director, and Roxane Coche, associate director and Telecommunication assistant professor, the tele-collaborative exchange launched in February 2020.
 It offered students in the U.S. and the U.K. the opportunity to work together during live, synchronous classes and create collaborative multimedia projects over two months.